zhanggyb/sigcxx/README.md

 Now when any event in `subject` is fired, it will call corresponding method in Observer objects.
 Just as widgets in GUI applications.

-An event supports multicast, can be connected to a virtual (even pure virtual) function, it can also be disconnected manually or automatically when observer object is destroyed.
+A signal supports multicast, can be connected to a virtual (even pure virtual) function, it can also be disconnected manually or automatically when observer object is destroyed.
 For more information, please see the [Wiki page](https://github.com/zhanggyb/libcppevent/wiki).